MHESAC/ghpages/README.md

 > rake
 ```

-Edit in the host OS.
-Find the website at http://localhost:4000/
+Edit and view changes at http://localhost:4000/

 Commit changes and push to the `gh-pages` branch to deploy to production.

 Run tests:
 ```
 > rake test
 ```